 You will also be doing a lot of second intervals, third, and up because you have to stop the heating, open the door, stir, and repeat about 10-15 times.

-How do I get the mixture not to stick to the pan or other baking supplies?
+How do I get the marshmallow to not stick to the pan?

 It's no secret that melted marshmallows are a sticky mess, but there are a few things that you can do to prevent it from being that way.